South Korea taps Kenya in Africa hunt for World Expo vote

 What you need to know:

-- And according to Mr Byung-yoon Ahn; the Vice-Mayor in charge of Administrative Affairs in the Busan Metropolitan City – a Korean port city that wants to host the event, Nairobi has shown good signs.
+- According to Mr Byung-yoon Ahn; the Vice-Mayor in charge of Administrative Affairs in the Busan Metropolitan City – a Korean port city that wants to host the event, Nairobi has shown good signs

+- Mr Byung said Africa will have a chance to learn from his country’s transformation from poor to industrialised

 South Korea is banking on Kenya and peers in Africa to help the Asian country’s bid to host the 2030 World Expo, an official has revealed.